AdobeDocs/audience-manager.en/help/using/features/algorithmic-models/create-model.md

     * Set the status for the model to **[!UICONTROL Active]** or **[!UICONTROL Inactive]**.
 Inactive models will not run and will not produce any data.
 1. In the [Configuration](../../features/algorithmic-models/create-model.md#reference_E58E9C688E3144BEB2F75BCCDDF80B59) section:
     * Click **[!UICONTROL Browse All Traits]** or **[!UICONTROL Browse All Segments]** to select a trait or segment you want to model against.
 Select an onboarded trait, a rule-based trait, or a segment as baseline.
 Otherwise, your models will not run.
-    * Choose a 30, 60, or 90-day look-back period.
+    * Choose a 30, 60, or 90 day look-back period.
 This sets a time range for the model.
     * The [!UICONTROL TraitWeight] algorithm is selected by default.
     * Select a data source from the [!UICONTROL Available Data] list.
     * Click **[!UICONTROL Save]** when done.